dadoonet/dadoonet.github.io/source/_posts/2019-01-10-from-a-startup-to-a-listed-company-6-years-of-fun.markdown

 To be very honest, I was super exhausted at the end of this year.
 My manager has been telling me during the whole year that I should may be slow down a bit and that he was very concerned that I should take care of myself to avoid any start of burn out period.
 Which is something I really like in this company.
 People do care about other people.
 Your environment should be a safe place to work.

-It does not mean that you can't have any pression but it can't be a constant pression all year long and that you need to find the right balance between the company and your personal life.
+It does not mean that you can't have any pressure but it can't be a constant pressure all year long and that you need to find the right balance between the company and your personal life.

 So I looked back at the Kibana dashboard: